jenkinsci/blueocean-plugin/acceptance-tests/README.md

     @Inject
     WaitUtil wait;
-    // PageFactory.initElements drivers the @Findby annatations.
+    // PageFactory.initElements drivers the @Findby annotations.
 TBD if we want to use these TBH
     @Inject
     public MyAwesomePage(WebDriver driver) {
         PageFactory.initElements(driver, this);